Brain-Wide Neuromodulation

 In parallel experiments, we are measuring the axonal activity of NM neurons across multiple target regions using calcium sensors and NM release across the brain using NM binding sensors.

-How do networks of neurons across the brain—with different NM receptors—use combinatorial NM input to drive learning and decision making?
+How do networks of neurons across the brain—with different NM receptors—use combinatorial NM input to drive learning and decision-making?

-Networks of neurons in cerebral cortex, basal ganglia, and thalamus receive multiple NM inputs that adjust dynamics in these regions.
+Networks of neurons in the cerebral cortex, basal ganglia, and thalamus receive multiple NM inputs that adjust dynamics in these regions.
 How do NM inputs combine to change the activity of different cell types in these areas?
-We aim to record electrophysiological activity from multiple regions of cortex, basal ganglia, and thalamus, while measuring and manipulating their NM inputs.
+We aim to record electrophysiological activity from multiple regions of the cortex, basal ganglia, and thalamus, while measuring and manipulating their NM inputs.
 These experiments will help us develop “input-output” functions for how NMs “tune the knobs” on brain-wide activity during behavior.

 What are the molecular and anatomical subclasses of NM neurons?